-In order to be enrolled in this program, students must be registered Refrigeration Service Technician apprentices.
-They will delve into topics such as introduction to the refrigeration fitter apprenticeship, supermarket refrigeration, gas welding and brazing, air conditioning pneumatic and process controls, refrigeration and hydronics piping, and electrical and direct digital controls.
+To be enrolled in this program, students must be registered Refrigeration Service Technician apprentices.
+They will delve into topics such as introduction to the refrigeration fitter apprenticeship, supermarket refrigeration, gas welding and brazing, air conditioning pneumatic and process controls, refrigeration and hydronic piping, and electrical and direct digital controls.

 Through this program, students will be able to identify job site hazards, explain electrical principles that are necessary for startup and testing, conduct testing of fluid flow in piping systems, and learn how to maximize the energy efficiency of existing HVAC/R equipment.

 Located in Arnold, Maryland, Anne Arundel Community College sponsors a four-year HVAC apprenticeship.
-In conjunction with Associated Builders and Contractors, apprentices complete 144 hours of classroom training at the college, in addition to 2000 hours of fieldwork over the course of the program.
+In conjunction with Associated Builders and Contractors, apprentices complete 144 hours of classroom training at the college, in addition to 2000 hours of fieldwork throughout the program.
 Classroom hours are taught by certified and experienced instructors.

 The Arizona Sheet Metal Joint Apprenticeship Training Committee offers a five-year apprenticeship program to train sheet metal workers.
 Although the program is not specifically focused on HVAC technicians, learning HVAC installation and repair is an integral part of the apprenticeship.
 Apprentices earn college credit during the program through Gateway Community College in Phoenix.